Skip to main content

 2. Change Data Capture (CDC):

-• Sets up MongoDB change streams based on oplogs to capture near real-time updates.
+• Sets up Database change streams based on oplogs to capture near real-time updates.

 • Ensures any changes that occur during the snapshot are also captured.